jsr6720/jsr6720.github.io/_posts/2024-05-27-if-you-give-a-mouse-a-cookie.md

 - {{ page.date | date_to_string: "ordinal", "US" }} Originally published on [{{ site.url }}]({{ site.url }}) with uid {{ page.uid }}

-## Footnotes
+### Footnotes

 [^credit]: Book cover image hotlink credit <https://en.wikipedia.org/wiki/If_You_Give_a_Mouse_a_Cookie> until I can find my copy to take a picture.
 I guess I have my own side quest now.

-[^sidequest]: If you know what I'm talking about submit a PR!
-Drop me a line!
+[^sidequest]: If you know what I'm talking about drop me a line!
 It used primarily Diablo 2 as an example, but Baulders Gate also comes to mind.